Mark L. Jewell, MD

 Our surgeons urge patients to be cautious when researching medical advice online.
-For example, no published scientific evidence shows any health benefits from removing the implant and capsule.
+The latest published studies indicate that systemic symptoms believed associated with breast implants are improved with explantation.
+Enbloc capsulectomy is only indicated if the patient has the rare breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
 Additionally, the en bloc total capsulectomy procedure includes a significant risk of serious surgical complications, such as a collapsed lung (pneumopthorax) caused by damaging the chest wall muscles during the operation.

 Given the preponderance of scientific evidence from population studies of women who have breast implants, Dr. Jewell agrees with the conclusions reached by the authors of the Annals of Internal Medicine study.
 The FDA approved both silicone gel and saline breast implants for women who want to increase the size of their breasts, for breast reconstruction after mastectomy, and for revision of existing breast implant surgery.
 If a woman decides that she no longer wants breast implants, surgical removal is an option.